How to Troubleshoot Common SSL Issues

 The Problem:

-- Verify Cipher Suites: Ensure your server supports strong cipher suites and disable outdated ones like SSLv3 or RC4.
+- Verify Cipher Suites: Ensure your server supports modern cipher suites that are compatible with the client’s browser.

 The Problem:

-After enabling SSL, your website gets stuck in a redirect loop, causing browsers to display an error like “Too many redirects.”
+After enabling HTTPS, your website gets stuck in a redirect loop, making it inaccessible.

-- Check .htaccess or Server Configurations: Review your server’s redirect rules to ensure they don’t conflict.
+- Check .htaccess or Server Configurations: Ensure your redirect rules are not conflicting.
 For example, avoid redirecting HTTPS traffic back to HTTP.

-- Update CMS Settings: If you’re using a content management system (CMS) like WordPress, update the site URL to use HTTPS in the settings.
+- Update CMS Settings: If you’re using a CMS like WordPress, update the site URL to use HTTPS in the settings.

 - Clear Browser Cache: Sometimes, cached redirects can cause loops.
 Clear your browser cache and test again.